Qovery/documentation/website/docs/using-qovery/configuration/organization.md

 ## Manage your clusters

-With Qovery, you can manage multiple clusters in your organizations settings and deploy your project environments and services on the one you want.
+With Qovery, you can manage multiple clusters in your organizations settings.
+You can then deploy your project environments and services to the cluster of your choice.

-In the settings of your organization, you will be able to add, stop, update the settings and delete a cluster.
+In the settings of your organization, you can add, stop and delete a cluster, as well as update its settings.

 <p align="center">
   <img src="/img/multi-clusters.png" alt="Qovery - Manage multiple clusters in your organization" />
 </p>

-Check out [this documentation][docs.using-qovery.configuration.cloud-service-provider] according to the Cloud service provider that you want to use.
+For more information, see [Clusters][docs.using-qovery.configuration.clusters].

 #### What is the default cluster?

 The default cluster is the first cluster you installed in your organization.

-When you create a new environment and you leave the `mode` and `cluster` parameters set to the value `Automatic`, it will be targeted by one of your project rules.
-However, if no project rules target them, they will be deployed on the default cluster.
+When you create a new environment and leave the `mode` and `cluster` parameters set to the value `Automatic`, your environment is deployed to:

-Check out [this documentation][docs.using-qovery.configuration.project] to learn more about the deployment rules.
+* the cluster defined in one of [your project rules][docs.using-qovery.configuration.deployment-rule#environment-deployment-rules],
+* or to the default cluster if no project rule applies.

+For more information on deployment rules, see [Project][docs.using-qovery.configuration.project].

 ## Organization members